apache/cloudstack-kubernetes-provider/README.md

 The cloud controller is intended to be deployed as a daemon set, with on instance running on each node.

-To configure API access to your CloudStack management server, you need to create a secret containing a `cloudstack.ini` that is suitable for your environment.
+To configure API access to your CloudStack management server, you need to create a secret containing a `cloud-config` that is suitable for your environment.

-`cloudstack.ini` should look like this:
+`cloud-config` should look like this:
 ```ini
 [Global]
 api-url = <CloudStack API URL>